Black Rat Snake aka Pantherophis Obsoletus and a Baby Chipmunk

 We have a birdfeeder directly in front up the groundcover.
 This attracts and feeds all of our animal residents.
 Unfortunately, the bird feeder also feeds the local black bears.
 So we leave the feeder out in the winter but by spring we have to remove it.

-Right about now, about the only thing you can see near the bird feeder in the chipmunk poop.
+Right about now, about the only thing you can see near the bird feeder is the chipmunk poop.
 While its good as a natural fertilizer, it also tells me that I have a lot in the garden.

 As you can see, we have quite a bit going on within this part of our garden.